 How truly sad!
 Man is endowed with the wisdom and form of the Buddha.
 There is nothing that he lacks.
-Each person is possessed with this precious jewel that is the Buddha-nature and for all eternity it radiates a great pure luminescence.
-But while dwelling in that true land of the pure dharma-nature of Vairocana Buddha, where this very world is the light of Nirvana, men, because their eye of wisdom has been blinded, mistake this realm for the ordinary evil world and err in thinking that it is peopled by sentient beings.
-In this one birth as a human being, one so difficult to obtain, they spend their time wandering about like ignorant horses and oxen.
-With no discrimination whatsoever they extinguish the light and wander through the realms of the three painful evil existences and. suffer the sadness of the six forms of rebirth.
-They grasp at the true land of Vairocana Buddha’s unchanging eternal calm, and in their fear and delusion, cry in pain, believing it to be eternal hell.
-They pride themselves on their ordinary, pointless, insignificant views, reveling in the small prejudiced learning that has entered into their . . . ears.
-They do not believe in Buddhism, have not listened to the True Law, end their days prating nonsense, and have failed to hold on to, even for a moment, the mind that is master of true meditation.
-More pitiful still is that they revolve for eternal kalpas in the coils of their evil actions.
-And even more frightening, they earn only the bitter fruit of the long nights of birth and death.
+Each person possesses this precious jewel that is the Buddha-nature, and for all eternity it radiates a great pure luminescence.
+But while dwelling in that true land of the pure dharma-nature of Vairocana Buddha, where this very world is the light of Nirvana, men, their eye of wisdom closed, mistake this realm for the ordinary evil world; they wrongly believe that it is peopled by sentient beings.
+In this one birth as a human being, one so difficult to obtain, they spend their time wandering about like horses and oxen.
+Lacking any judgment they extinguish the light and wander through the realms of the three painful evil existences and suffer the sorrow of the six forms of rebirth.1 They grasp at the true land of Vairocana Buddha’s unchanging eternal calm, and in their fear and delusion they cry out in pain, believing they are in eternal hell.
+They pride themselves on their ordinary, pointless, insignificant views, reveling in the small prejudiced learning that they have heard.
+They do not believe in Buddhism, have not listened to the true dharma, end their days prating nonsense, and have failed to attain, even for a moment, the mind that is master of true meditation.
+More pitiful still, they circle for endless ages in the coils of their evil karma; more frightening yet, they reap only the bitter fruit of the long nights of birth and death.

 The Zen warrior

-In my later years I have come to the conclusion that the advantage in accomplishing true meditation lies distinctly in the favor of the warrior class.
-A warrior must from the beginning to the end be physically strong.
-In his attendance on his duties and in his relationships with others, the most rigid punctiliousness and propriety are required.
-His hair must be properly dressed, his garments in the strictest of order, and his swords must be fastened at his side.
+In my later years I have come to the conclusion that it is the warrior class that holds the advantage in accomplishing true meditation.
+A warrior must, from the beginning to the end, be physically strong.
+In the performance of his duties and in his relationships with others the most rigid punctiliousness and propriety are required.
+His hair must be properly arranged, his garments in the strictest of order, and his swords must be fastened at his side.
 With this exact and proper deportment, the true meditation stands forth with an overflowing splendor.
-Mounted on a sturdy horse, the warrior can ride forth to face an uncountable horde of enemies as though he were riding into a place empty of people.
+Mounted on a sturdy horse, the warrior can ride forth to face a vast horde of enemies as though he were riding into a place empty of people.
 The valiant, undaunted expression on his face reflects his practice of the peerless, true, uninterrupted meditation sitting.
-Meditating in this way, the warrior can accomplish in one month what it takes the monk a year to do; in three days he can open up for himself benefits that would take the monk a hundred days.
+Meditating in this way the warrior can accomplish in one month what it takes the monk a year to do.
+In three days he can open up for himself benefits that would take the monk a hundred days.

 They say that beneath a strong general there are no weak soldiers.
-So soldiers as valiant as Kilyapa, Ananda, Sariputra, and Piiqa, beginning with Tamura and Nomura, will appear in numbers under your banner.
-Then, no matter what event should occur in the world, the general and his troops as well, motivated by the one great true vitality, though but a hundred men facing ten thousand, will be unaware of any birth up to now.
+Thus, soldiers as valiant as Kilyapa, Ananda, Sariputra, and Piiqa, beginning with Tamura and Nomura, will flock to his banner.
+Then, no matter what event should occur in the world, the general and his troops, motivated by the one great true vitality, though but a hundred men facing ten thousand, will be unaware of any birth up to now.
 How then can there be such a thing as death!
-They will press forward as though piercing through the hardest stone.
+They will press forward as though breaking through the hardest stone.
 Their quiet will be as that of a lofty mountain, their speed that of a roaring typhoon.
-Nothing that they face will not fall before them; nothing that they touch will not collapse into pieces.
-Even though they were in the midst of the raging turmoils of the Hogen and Heiji wars, it would be as though they were standing in a vast plain empty of people.
+Everything they face will fall before them; everything they touch will collapse into pieces.
+Even in the midst of the raging turmoils of the Hogen and Heiji wars, it would be as though they were standing in a vast, empty plain.
 This we call the vital spirit and purpose of the truly great man.

 The superiority of meditation in the midst of activity